Discover more about the lives of the 12 Disciples. A new Disciple will be added every week

 1. We require the parties to meet the priest, or someone appointed by him, for instruction about Christian marriage;

-2. At least one person in the couple must be baptised.
-If neither is baptised, we strongly encourage one or both to be baptised before the marriage, and to seek confirmation afterwards;
+2. At least one person in the couple must be baptized.
+If neither is baptized, we strongly encourage one or both to be baptized before the marriage, and to seek

 3. We need at least one month’s notice so that the banns can be read on each of three Sundays before the marriage;

 4. If either party has been married before and divorced, they must seek permission from our Bishop.

 We do not charge fees for marriage ceremonies, but once again a donation would be welcome.

 This office begins on p.
 591 of the Book of Common Prayer.
 Experience has shown that this service reaches the hearts of those present in truly wonderful ways.
 Consequently, unless otherwise approved in advance by the Rector, we discourage additions, such as testimonies by family and friends.
 These can more appropriately be given at a reception afterwards.
 We recommend that we are called in time to pray with and to give Holy Communion to those communicants who seem to be close to death.
 After the burial, at a time agreed with family and friends, we offer a full requiem, including Holy Communion, to those communicants who request it.

 “But blessed is the one who trusts in the Lord,

 whose confidence is in him.

 They will be like a tree planted by the water